 After the delegates completed the Constitution, they submitted it to the states for ratification.
 As the state legislatures deliberated, Madison worked with Alexander Hamilton and John Jay to author a series of letters defending the Constitution.
 These letters, known as the Federalist Papers, were published in newspapers throughout the country.
 On June 21, 1788, New Hampshire became the ninth state to ratify the Constitution, securing enough votes to become the law of the land.

-In 1789, Madison was elected to the U.S. House of Representatives, where he served four terms.
+In 1789, Madison was elected to the U.S. House of Representatives, where he served four terms and fought to secure the passage of the Bill of Rights.
 In 1794, James Madison married a Quaker widow named Dolley Payne Todd.
 Three years later, he left Congress and returned to Montpelier with his wife.
 In February 1801, James Madison inherited the estate and over 100 enslaved individuals upon his father’s death.
 Click here to learn more about the enslaved households of President James Madison.

-After the election of 1800, President Thomas Jefferson named Madison Secretary of State.
-As Secretary of State, Madison supported the expansion of the United States with the Louisiana Purchase, opposed the seizure of American ships as Great Britain and France warred with one another, and backed the widely unpopular 1807 Embargo Act, which restricted trade with foreign nations.
+After the election of 1800, President Thomas Jefferson named Madison secretary of state.
+In this position, Madison supported the expansion of the United States with the Louisiana Purchase, opposed the seizure of American ships as Great Britain and France warred with one another, and backed the widely unpopular 1807 Embargo Act, which restricted trade with other nations.

 In 1808, Madison was elected as the fourth President of the United States.
 He brought several enslaved individuals to the White House from Montpelier and hired out additional enslaved people to help run the presidential household.
 As White House hostess, First Lady Dolley Madison helped develop a social season in the fledgling capital city.
 Her Wednesday Drawing Rooms were lively occasions, and they brought together members of different political parties at the White House.